pantheon-systems/documentation/source/content/guides/custom-upstream/02-create-custom-upstream.md

 ## Edit Existing Custom Upstream Settings

-If you would like to change the name or description of your Custom Upstream:
+Follow the steps below if you want to change the name or description of your Custom Upstream.

 1. Navigate to the **[<span class="glyphicons glyphicons-group"></span> Organizations](https://dashboard.pantheon.io/#organizations")** tab within the Pantheon Dashboard and select your organization.